-Paula draws and paints the connection to the “heart” – the feeling of places, events, environments.
+Paula draws and paints the connection to the “heart” — the feeling of places, events, environments.
 Her muse is nature.
-Shi is inspired by its form, light, and patterns that speak of its function, interconnecting with all to make up this world of ours.
-Her paintings reflect the light that radiates from each subject’s source that shines the power of both experience and place.
+She is inspired by its form, light, and patterns that give us connections to the beauty that makes up this world of ours.
+Her paintings reflect the light that radiates from each subject’s “heart” that shines the power of both experience and place.
 Paula loves to see deep into the ordinary to express its extraordinary.

-Her “how” is being a Visual Storyteller, of communicating nature’s “speak” with sketch journaling, watercolors, plein air oil and acrylic painting, and pastel painting.
+Her “how” is being a Visual Storyteller, of communicating nature’s “speak” (and she talks to nature as an animal communicator) with sketch journaling, watercolors, plein air oil, pet essence sketch portraits, and pastel painting.

-Having exhibited in juried shows in Southern California, she is also a member of the Pastel Society of Southern California and the Santa Barbara Art Association.
+Having exhibited in juried shows in Southern California, she is also a member of the Pastel Society of Southern California, the Santa Barbara Art Association, and teaches at her studio and The Carpinteria Art Center.
 Paula’s paintings have been honored with awards from judges such as Richard McKinley, Steven Shriver, and Jeremy Tessmer.

 Artists that inspire her are painters George Innes, John Singer Sargent, and the American and European Impressionists.
 Paula’s art and storytelling beginnings were kindled by storyteller / artist Theodore Seuss Geisel — Dr. Seuss!